 - Have a look at the Kig Python scripting API Documentation.

-This page was last modified on 15 September 2012, at 10:23.
-Content is available under Creative Commons License SA 4.0
+This page was last edited on 15 September 2012, at 10:23.
+Content is available under Creative Commons License SA 4.0 unless otherwise noted.